82nd Biennial Convention – June 21-24, 2018

 The General Statutes of the Fraternity require that each chapter send an official delegate to the Biennial Convention.
 (See General Statutes, Section 30.)
 The delegate selected by the chapter must be an individual who will return to college as a regularly enrolled student following the convention.
 Failure to attend will result in a $1,000.00 assessment toward your chapter.

 The registration/credentials (online registration) for the chapter delegate should be submitted as soon as he is elected.
 Credentials will be declared in order, provided the chapter is free of outstanding reports or money payments to the General Fraternity at the time the convention convenes.
-If there are no financial payments due the General Fraternity, the delegate will receive his check for travel, room and meal allowance in advance of the convention.
+If there are no financial payments due the General Fraternity, the delegate will receive his check for travel, room at convention.
 (See General Statutes, Section 31.)

 Each chapter is required to elect an alternate who must meet the same requirements as those set forth for the delegate.
 If, for some reason, the delegate is unable to attend the convention, the alternate will become the official delegate and all information outlined above applies.